connorrothschild/v3/content/posts/covid-posts.md

 ---
-title: "COVID-19 Posts: A Public Dataset Containing 400+ COVID-19 Blog Posts"
+title: "COVID-19 Posts: A Novel Dataset"
 date: "2020-10-28"
 description: Making hundreds of COVID-19 blog posts from the R community available for public use
 img: covid-posts/header.png